itvgenomics/tutorial_organelar/_pages/handsOn_prepare.md

 ```console
 bash pimba_smk_main.sh -p paired_end -r no -g no -t 8 -c config/config.yaml
 ```
-The "pimba_smk_main.sh" file is the main bash script that runs all the steps of the pipeline in Snakemake.
+The "pimba_smk_main.sh" file is the main bash script that runs all the pipeline steps in Snakemake.
 This file takes the following parameters as input:

-- "-p": PIMBA preparation mode; choose between "paired_end", "single_index", "dual_index", or "no".
+- "-p": PIMBA preparation mode; choose between "paired_end", "single_index", "dual_index", or "no";
 - "-r": PIMBA execution mode; specify the name of the marker gene (and consequently the database) to be used, choosing from 16S-SILVA, 16S-GREENGENES, 16S-RDP, 16S-NCBI, ITS-FUNGI-NCBI, ITS-FUNGI-UNITE, ITS-PLANTS-NCBI, or COI-NCBI.
 For a custom database, include the path to the directory where the database is stored instead of the marker gene.
-To skip, indicate "no".
+To skip, indicate "no";
-- "-g": PIMBA plotting mode; choose between "yes" or "no".
+- "-g": PIMBA plotting mode; choose between "yes" or "no";
-- "-t": number of processors.
+- "-t": number of processors;
 - "-c": the path to the config file.

 ### WARNING ❗ :exclamation: